 Misconduct occurring outside of the jurisdiction of this policy may be addressed by other Universitypolicies, which may include but are not necessarily limited to the University's Policy on Institutional Equity.
-Individuals impacted by any form of sexual misconduct, irrespective of whether it falls under this policy, may contact the Office of Equity to receive support, resources, and information.
+Individuals impacted by any form of sexual misconduct, irrespective of whether it falls under this policy, may contact the Office of Office of Civil Rights and Title IX Compliance to receive support, resources, and information.